peteamiri/Tutorials/Programming_Languages/Python/Tutorial.md

 - **rindex()**: Searches the string for a specified value and returns the last position of where it was found
 - **rpartition()**: Returns a tuple containing the

-Certainly!
 Here are examples of various string methods in Python 3:

 1. `upper()`: Converts all characters in a string to uppercase.
 ```python